jramaswami/Advent-Of-Code-2017/10/README.md

 You come across some programs that are trying to implement a software emulation of a hash based on knot-tying.
 The hash these programs are implementing isn't very strong, but you decide to help them anyway.
-You make a mental note to remind the Elves later not to invent their own cryptographic functions.
+You make a mental note to remind the Elves later not to _invent their own cryptographic functions_.

 This hash function simulates tying a knot in a circle of string with 256 marks on it.
 Based on the input to be hashed, the function repeatedly selects a span